twallema/pySODM/docs/optimization.md

 * **model** (object) - An initialized ODEModel or SDEModel.
 * **parameter_names** (list) - Names of model parameters (type: str) to calibrate.
 Model parameters must be of type float (0D), list containing float (1D), or np.ndarray (nD).
 * **bounds** (list) - Lower and upper bound of calibrated parameters provided as tuples. `[(lb_1, ub_1), ..., (lb_n, ub_n)]`
 * **data** (list) - Contains the datasets (type: pd.Series/pd.DataFrame) the model should be calibrated to.
 For one dataset use `[dataset,]`.
 Must contain a time index named `time` or `date`.
-Additional axes must be implemented using a `pd.Multiindex` and must bear the names/contain the coordinates of a valid model stratification.
+Additional axes must be implemented using a `pd.Multiindex` and must bear the names/contain the coordinates of a valid model dimension.
 * **states** (list) - Names of the model states (type: str) the respective datasets should be matched to.
 * **log_likelihood_fnc** (list) - Contains a log likelihood function for every provided dataset.
 * **log_likelihood_fnc_args** (list) - Contains the arguments of the log likelihood functions.
 If the log likelihood function has no arguments (`ll_poisson`), provide an empty list.